Traveling to South Africa with your toddler?

 Did you know that plastic is not allowed in Kenya?

-A pile of plastic bottles, flip-flops, and other trash litter a sandy beach in Kenya, with some green plants visible in the background—a stark reminder of environmental challenges faced while travelling in Africa.
+A pile of trash, including plastic bottles, flip-flops, and other debris, scattered on a sandy beach with some green plants in the background.

 Since the introduction of the plastic ban in Kenya, the import of plastic has been severely repressed.
 Are you breaking the law?
 Then you can get up to €33,000 fine and four years in jail.
 So no small punishments.